-Before you start your own podcast, you should know precisely just how many different types of podcasting formats you can choose from.
+Before you start your own podcast, you should know precisely how many different podcasting formats you can choose from.

 Here are all the different types of podcasts:

-Panel discussions or interview podcasts are not only one of the most popular forms of podcasts, they’re easier too.
+Panel discussions or interview podcasts are not only one of the most popular forms of podcasts, but they’re also easier.

-Having a co-host or an interviewee is easier and more effective than recording a monologue on your own.
+Having a co-host or an interviewee is easier and more effective than recording a monologue alone.
 It’s also more natural and conversational, making it engaging for the audience.

 Such podcasts can have one guest or several guests throughout the show.

-The Joe Rogan Experience is probably the most popular interview-based podcasts, receiving millions of views and downloads per episode.
+The Joe Rogan Experience is probably the most popular interview-based podcast, receiving millions of views and downloads per episode.